 Dr. Ellie Ehrenfeld stepped down as CSR's Director.
 Dr. Elias Zerhouni appointed CSR's Deputy Director, Dr. Brent Stanfield to be Acting CSR Director.

 CSR restructured its 3 review divisions into 4 new divisions: (1) Division of Biologic Basis of Disease, (2) Division of Molecular and Cellular Mechanisms, (3) Division of Physiology and Pathology, and (4) Division of Clinical and Population-Based Studies.

 In an effort to make the review focus of study sections more transparent, CSR gave names to study sections that were previously designated by their IRG affiliation and a number.

-The Internet Assisted Review system was built into IMPAC, the grants system used by NIH.
+The Internet-Assisted Peer Review System was built into IMPAC, the grants system used by NIH.
 Reviewers now access the system through the NIH Commons, the venue for electronic communications between NIH and its principal investigators.

 2004 — The formal design stage for reorganizing CSR's scientific review groups as proposed by PSBR was completed in January 2004 after the CSR Advisory Committee endorsed the guidelines for the last groups to be reorganized.
 Study sections within all but 3 of the new IRGs met at least once.

 CSR advanced outreach efforts to educate applicants, reviewers, and NIH staff by developing (1) an online video of a mock study section; (2) a new CSR exhibit booth, which was deployed at 6 major scientific meetings across the country; (3) CSR's first Annual Report; and (4) a new CSR logo.

 All CSR study sections used the Internet-Assisted Review Peer Review System, and CSR helped advance pilot studies for the electronic submission of grant applications.